• Skip to main content

 • a record of the assets and liabilities of the company

-A company must keep its accounting records at its registered office address or a place that the directors think suitable.
+A company must keep its accounting records at its registered office address or at a place the directors consider suitable.
 The records must be open to inspection by the company’s officers at all times.
-Private companies must keep accounting records for 3 years from the date they were made.
+Private limited companies must keep accounting records for 6 years from the end of the last financial year they relate to

-The directors of every company must prepare and file annual accounts no later than nine months and one day after the company’s accounting period ends.
-These are called individual accounts.
-Generally, accounts must include:
+The directors of every company are responsible for preparing and filling annual accounts with The directors of every company are responsible for preparing and filing the annual accounts with Companies House no later than 9 months and 1 day after the company’s accounting period ends.
+These are called statutory accounts.
+Generally, statutory accounts must include:

 • a profit and loss account